 Low-colour temperature light bulbs are described as ‘warm’ because they have more red light.
 High-colour temperature bulbs are ‘cool’ because they have more blue light.

-A bulb’s ability to make objects appear their true colour is called colour rendering.
+A bulb’s ability to make objects appear their true colour (as viewed in natural sunlight) is called colour rendering.
 Rendering ability varies significantly between bulbs from excellent (incandescent and tungsten halogen lamps) to poor (low-pressure sodium lamps).

 You can read more about the features of energy efficient light bulbs on our ENERGYWISE website.

 Modern, energy saving bulbs have largely replaced the traditional incandescent bulbs, which are cheap, but hot, inefficient and short lived.
 We don’t recommended these bulbs for any application.